cloudposse/geodesic/docs/customization.md

 - The most general resources are the ones directly in `$GEODESIC_CONFIG_HOME`.
 These are applied first.
 To keep the top-level directory less cluttered and to avoid name clashes, you can put them in a subdirectory named `defaults`.
 If that subdirectory exists, then `GEODESIC_CONFIG_HOME ` itself is not searched.
 - The `DOCKER_IMAGE` name is then parsed.
 Everything before the final `/` is considered the "company" name and everything after is, following the Cloudposse reference architecture, referred to as the "stage" name.
 So for the `DOCKER_IMAGE` name `cloudposse/geodesic`, the company name is `cloudposse` and the stage name is `geodesic`
+- The next place searched for resources is the directory with the same name as the "company".
+In our example, that would be `~/.geodesic/cloudposse`.
+Resources here would apply to all containers from the same company.
 - The next place searched for resources is the directory with the same name as the "stage", which is generally the name of the project.
 In our example, that would be `~/.geodesic/geodesic`.
 Resources here would apply to all containers with the same base name, perhaps various forks of the same project.
 - The final place searched is the directory with the full name of the Docker image: `$GEODESIC_CONFIG_HOME/$DOCKER_IMAGE`, i.e. `~/.geodesic/cloudposse/geodesic`.
 Files here are the most specific to this container.